 When you complete the purchase and registration process for your lawyer domain, remember to note what the annual cost is and when the renewal date is—although most good hosting providers will send you email reminders for renewal.In addition, if your domain name is used improperly, there is a clause that allows hosting providers to revoke your access.
 Improper use includes scams, frauds, criminal activity, and so on—which may happen if a cybercriminal gets access to your website.
 For this reason, it’s important to keep your credentials safe and only share them with those you trust.

-From both a marketing and a business perspective, your domain name is arguably one of the most important names you’ll choose, aside from your actual firm name.
+Aside from choosing your law firm name, your domain name is the most important name choice you’ll make for business and marketing.
 Your lawyer domain name is what current clients will associate with your online presence and how prospective clients will find and choose your firm.

 While domain names themselves aren’t expensive nor difficult to purchase, putting thought and consideration into your domain name will help shape your marketing strategy and how you want to be perceived.
 As such, remember to choose a domain name that reflects your brand—one you’ll ultimately be proud to use today and in the near and far future.